Get in touch

 Evangelist George Whitefield founded a chapel in Tottenham Court Road in 1756, having been driven from his chapel in Long Acre by the vicar of St Martin-in-the-Fields.
 Whitefield, a contemporary of John and Charles Wesley, was renowned for drawing crowds of thousands when preaching in open fields and for his many missionary tours of the British colonies in America.
 Whitefield was the first Anglo-American celebrity, preaching the grace of Jesus Christ for all people.

 Unfortunately, Whitefield’s legacy is marred by his complicated history with enslaved people.
 In 1739, Whitefield published a ground-breaking open letter condemning slave owners for their cruelty, and he offered baptism, scriptural study and pastoral counsel to enslaved people, a radical act at the time.
 However, Whitefield did not reject slavery as an institution.
 In later years, he advocated for the use of slave labour at the orphanage in Georgia, never understanding that his theological claim that all people are children of God free to be baptized also means that all should be free from slavery.
+He enslaved people to work at his orphanage in Bethesda, Georgia, and did not act to set those individuals free even at his death.

 In 1857, the chapel was nearly wholly destroyed by fire, and the London Congregational Society erected a new building.
 The building was then taken down again and rebuilt as Whitefield’s Tabernacle or Whitefield’s Central Mission in 1899.
 During this time, it served as a model of the institutional church movement.